timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

-the processing of extension headers, in particular that any forwarding node along an IPv6 packet's path, which forwards the packet for any reason, SHOULD do so regardless of any extension headers that are present.  {{RFC9673}} MUST be supported to processing IPv6 Hop-by-Hop options in IPv6 routers and hosts to allow for deployment of the option.
+the processing of extension headers, in particular that any forwarding node along an IPv6 packet's path, which forwards the packet for any reason, SHOULD do so regardless of any extension headers that are present.  {{RFC9673}} MUST be supported for processing IPv6 Hop-by-Hop options in IPv6 routers and hosts to allow for deployment of the option.

 As per RFC 8200, when a node fragments an IPv6 datagram,